damlobster/ada2018/README.md

 # Research questions
-- What is the evolution of the worldwide news coverage (number of articles and tone) of environmental related events?
+- What is the evolution of the worldwide news coverage (proportion and tone) of environment-related events?
+- What is the proportion and the tone of environment-related news in European countries?
+- What are the major actors (person, organisation, country) involved in environment-related events?
+- How strong is the link between them?
 - What are the major recent events related to environment?
-- How much place is taking environmental related news in European countries and worldwide (in space and time)?
 - What is the attention of regions of the world on the disasters occurring in a country?
-- What is the link between the actors of a particular event in the world?
 - Is there any relation between the economy and the news coverage of environment in countries?

 # Dataset